Searching for Antiquity

 "First I give to my Son John Dunscomb my late dwelling House at Spanish Point with the Land and Appurtenances thereto belonging bordering on the Land of Mr Peter Godfrey also one Lot of the Land I lately purchased of Mr. Thomas Joel… "

 As previously mentioned the records in Bermuda are incomplete for long stretches of time.
-The line from Thomas, who died circa 1660, to this Edward, presumed to be born about 1740, requires some conjecture.
+The line from Thomas, who died circa 1660, to this Edward, presumed to be born about 1705, requires some conjecture.
 I will endeavor to explain my conclusions based upon many years of consideration.
 There exists a will dated 1733 for an Edward Dunscombe.
 In it Edward mentions his sons, William and Edward.
 In his 1790 will citied above, the later Edward mentions he has a brother named William.
 Could the Edward who died in 1790 and his brother William, who died in 1813, be the Edward and William mentioned in the 1733 will of the earlier Edward?
 This seems improbable.
 In his 1733 will Edward names his son Edward as co-executor, so the son must have already been an adult, placing his birth sometime before ca. 1710.
 The Edward who married Christiana Godfrey did so in 1768, unusually old if they are one and the same.
 Also, William dying in 1813 makes him seem too old to be a son of the Edward who died in 1733.
-This William did not marry until 1773 - there is most likely an intervening generation.
+This William did not marry until 1773.

 Working forward from John is easy.
 Although he left no will, there are many records concerning the children of John and his wife, Eliza (or Elizabeth) McGill.
 From the previously cited Dunscombe family bible notes of Eliza (Dunscombe) Colt: